Azure-Samples/azure-python-labs/1-app-hello-flask/README.md

 The snippet below the correct value for the `RESOURCE_GROUP` variable.
 This can be set manually as below, or via the `az group list` command with `jq` to select the name of the "first group that starts with Group-".
 If you're doing this lab on your own, **not at an event**, you will need to un-comment and **set the RESOURCE_GROUP variable manually**.

-The Azure Container Registry's name must also be globally unique, so here `CONTAINER_REGISTRY` to 'acr' with a 6 character random suffix.
+The Azure Container Registry's name must also be globally unique, so here `CONTAINER_REGISTRY` to `acr` with a 6 character random suffix.

 First set some environment variables: